Nikasa1889/FaceDetectionStream/README.md

 ### How to change faces and welcome messages
-  Face examples are stored in ```images/faces``` Welcome messages are stored in ```./welcomeMessages.txt``` You should also update the list of people in ```app.js```, search for "Dang" name may help Names of face examples images, names in welcomeMessages.txt, and names in app.js must match
+  Face examples are stored in ```images/faces``` Welcome messages are stored in ```./welcomeMessages.txt``` Names of face examples images and names in welcomeMessages.txt must match